expo/expo/docs/README.md

 - from: **tutorial/button.mdx**, to: **introduction/expo.mdx** -> `/introduction/expo`
 - from: **index.mdx**, to: **guides/errors.mdx#tracking-js-errors** -> `/guides/errors/#tracking-javascript-errors`

-You can validate all current links by running `yarn lint-links` script.
+Validate all current links by running `yarn lint-links` script.

-### Updating latest version of docs
+### Update latest version of docs

 When we release a new SDK, we copy the `unversioned` directory, and rename it to the new version.
 Latest version of docs is read from **package.json** so make sure to update the `version` key there as well.